 For more information on our approach, please see:

-ESMC generates multiple, stacked assets for use in one of two existing ecosystem service markets—what we refer to as the Scope 1 or voluntary carbon offset markets (and analogous water quality markets), and the Scope 3 or corporate supply chain reporting market (for greenhouse gases, and increasingly, for water).
+ESMC generates stacked credits for use in the Scope 3 (or corporate supply chain reporting market).
 This concept of different “scopes” is based on the Greenhouse Gas Protocol developed by the World Resources Institute.

-Scope 3 greenhouse gas emissions reductions or increased soil carbon sequestration, on the other hand, come from sources not owned or directly controlled by a company, but related to their activities.
+Scope 3 greenhouse gas emissions reductions or increased soil carbon sequestration come from sources not owned or directly controlled by a company but related to their activities.
 Scope 3 must reduce a company’s footprint associated with the products (e.g., corn) purchased by the company, and must come from the supply shed that the product was purchased from.
 Claims cannot exceed the volume of product purchased from that supply shed.